 If the trips you are offering are considered adventure trips, it’s important the promotional material you are using to sell such a trip state the inherent risks.
 For example, Abercrombie & Kent, a well-known deluxe adventure travel company, states “There are many inherent risks in adventure travel of the type involved here, which can lead to illness, injury, or even death.
 These risks are increased by the fact that these trips may take place in remote locations, far from medical facilities.
 Guest assumes all such risks associated with participating in these trips.”
 That’s telling it like it is, not sugar-coating the possibilities of danger.

 The above-mentioned examples may sound extreme to you and may, in fact, frighten you from offering specific types of off-the-beaten-track travel experiences.
 However, publication of what’s involved is by far the most honest route to offering unique travel experiences for today’s traveler who is looking for more than experiences just like at home.
 A unique trip can often light the way to a travel undertaking, a future career path and a human experience unlike any other.
-Nevertheless, in offering this trip to your clientele, you should be sure to publish a responsibility clause along with it, absolving your organization/company.
+Nevertheless, accidents and illness occur on tours from time to time and in offering this trip to your clientele, you should be sure to publish a responsibility clause along with it, absolving your organization/company.

 By Marty Sarbey de Souto, CTC.